mifi/lossless-cut/CONTRIBUTING.md

 ### Contributing code

 To contribute code, use [pull requests](https://github.com/mifi/lossless-cut/pulls).
-If you would like to contribute a lot of code, please first create an issue to check the viability of your change.
+If you would like to contribute a lot of code, please first create an issue to check the viability of your change - the larger the PR you submit, the less likely that it will be merged.

 ## `mas-dev` (Mac App Store) local build